 In the past, Ireland was covered in native woodlands, consisting of species such as oak, ash, alder and birch.
 Centuries of deforestation for agriculture and timber has resulted in few remaining native woodlands, with small pockets scattered around the country.
 Ireland has one of the lowest forestry land-covers in Europe, currently standing at 11% (770,020 ha) in comparison to the EU average of 38%.

 In the Climate Action Plan, a land-cover target of 18% is set, with 8000 hectares of additional planting needed per year to meet this target.
 Farms are the best suited to take advantage of this.

 There are many companies in Ireland with a long history of forestry plantation establishment and management.
-We provide information on the perfect provider for you while providing unbiased advice on what’s the best option to maximise return in your investment while also benefitting the environment.
+We provide information on the perfect provider for you while offering advice on what’s the best option to maximise return in your investment while also benefitting the environment.

 Afforestation Grant and Premium Scheme

 The grant consists of two payments.
-One immediately after planting the area and the remainder of the grant no sooner than four years after planting, to ensure the successful establishment of the forest.
+The first is immediately after planting the area and the remainder of the grant no sooner than four years after planting, to ensure the successful establishment of the forest.

 It's common practice for the forestry contractor to use this initial grant to establish the forest and manage it for the first four years.
 Some forestry companies charge a consultancy fee instead.
 Any additional cost is usually attributed to extra fencing costs.

 A premium is also given yearly for a maximum period of 15 years.
 The premium is per hectare and depends on the GPC category of the plantation.
 This is given directly to the land owner.

 Grants are also available for fencing.
-Aside from government grants, profit is obtained throughout the life of the forest.
+Aside from government grants, income is obtained throughout the life of the forest.
 Thinning of the forest is required at various stages, with the smaller trees being sold to various industries resulting in profit for the owner.

 Finally the forest is harvested once mature, resulting in a large return on initial investment.
 This harvested wood goes on to support a home-grown timber industry that is essential for a country to reduce CO2 emissions and reliance on imports.